ilkkamtk/JavaScript-english/assignments.md

 * Add a submit event to the form to launch the search.
 * To search, you need to get the value of the 'q' field, which is then sent to the API using fetch.
 * There are likely to be multiple TV series in the search result, so make a for loop for printing the HTML needed to display the data
-* Data in some series may be missing, for example, the `image` object or the `officialSite` property.
+* Data in some series may be missing, for example, the `image` object.
 In that case, the value of that property is _null_.
 This might cause an error and the script will stop running.
 Try to make the script tolerant of the above errors.
-For example, you can use the if statement to check if the value of a variable is null, or you can use [try ... catch](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/try...catch), or the [conditional operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator)
+For example, you can use the if statement to check if the value of a variable is null, or you can use the [conditional operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator)
    * You can try this with the keyword 'dome', for example.
-It returns 10 TV series from the API, but a show called 'Battle Dome' is missing `image` and `officialSite`.
+It returns 10 TV series from the API, but a show called 'Battle Dome' is missing `image`.
 * Grading:
    * HTML not valid: 1p deduction for each error (warnings are not errors)
    * Default font: 1p deduction